alfred32-dev/fintech-treasury-app/README.md

 ## 🔑 Key Accomplishments

 - **Accounts Management**
-  View, add, and organize multiple financial accounts at a glance.

 - **Real‑Time Transactions**
-  Effortlessly see your latest transactions with automatic Firebase sync and live updates.

 - **Instant & Scheduled Transfers**
   Transfer funds immediately or schedule future transfers with our robust `SchedulerService`.